gcoogan1/motorsport_leagues/docs/getting-started.md

 ```bash
 npm run dev
 ```
 Open http://localhost:5173 in your browser.
-You should see the MotorSportLeagues app running.
+You should see the Motorsport Leagues app running.